Klalena/data_stories_of_alena.github.io/_posts/2020-10-02-Trends-of-Malaria-Cases-Worldwide.md

-For example, the table below shows a sizable reduction in the number of cases of the top 3 countries (in the number of cases) during 15 years.
+For example, the table below shows a sizable reduction in the number of cases of the top 3 countries (in the number of cases) through time.

 |   Country    | Cases in 2000 | Cases in 2015 |
 | :----------: | :-----------: | :------------ |